rainbowjoy1/IntroPython/README.md

 5. Test code to show the lists of students: a) who passed with distinction, b) passed and c) failed."

 I completed this project alone right after learning to code for the first time.

+The Final Exam is the code that Annaya and I completed and the parameters are outlined in the notebook.